Brechin City F.C.: Back to back relegations

 Brechin's return to the second tier proved short lived; having not won a league match and with four points, the club were relegated on 24 March 2018 following a 2–0 loss to Greenock Morton.

 Brechin ended their Championship campaign with a 1–5 loss to Queen of the South at Glebe Park.
 This meant the club became the first senior Scottish side in 126 years to fail to win a single game in a league season.
 Brechin ended the 2017–18 season with no wins, four draws, 32 defeats and no away points at all.

 Brechin went into the 2018–2019 season as favourites for promotion; however they ended up in yet another relegation battle which resulted in the club finishing bottom of League One and back to back relegations.

 The 2019–20 season again turned into a battle to stay off the foot of the table and dodge a play-off that could result in relegation to the Highland League.
 The club were at the bottom of League Two when the league was suspended due to the COVID-19 pandemic, and avoided the play-offs due to the league eventually being curtailed.

 Out of the SPFL

 On 23 May 2021, Brechin lost 3–1 on aggregate to Lowland League side Kelty Hearts in the relegation playoffs, dropping down to the Highland League, the club's first spell out of the national leagues in 67 years.
 In June 2021, after the departure of player/manager Michael Paton, the club appointed Andy Kirk to the role of club manager.
 In the club's first season in the Highland League, they secured a respectable third-place finish.

+The following season, they won the title after beating closest challengers, Buckie Thistle, 0–2 on the final day of the campaign.

+On 6 May 2023, Brechin were defeated 3–4 on penalties by Lowland League outfit The Spartans in the pyramid play-offs.
+They headed into the 2nd leg with a 1–0 deficit to turn around, despite winning the game 3–2 and making it 3–3 on aggregate; they fell short in the penalty shootout.

+The 2023-24 Season saw Brechin and Buckie Thistle the front runners for the title.
+The season came down to the final day for the 2nd year in a row.
+At the end of the campaign, Brechin were beaten to the title by rivals Buckie Thistle on goal difference, after both teams claimed 81 points for the season.
+Buckie Thistle were due to compete in the pyramid play-offs but were ineligible due to licensing issues.